markovuser/Folder-Icon-Changer/README.md

 <div align=center>
   [EN]<br>
 Folder Icon Changer — assign a custom icon to a folder in seconds A simple and lightweight program for Windows that lets you replace the default icon of any folder with your own.
-Choose images (ICO, PNG, JPG) or system icons to personalize your system, highlight important folders, and make your desktop or File Explorer more convenient.
+Choose images (ICO) or system icons to personalize your system, highlight important folders, and make your desktop or File Explorer more convenient.
 Key features:
 Support for all popular image formats (ICO).
 Choose icons from Windows system libraries (DLL, EXE).